2025 Pacific typhoon season: Typhoon Halong

 A tropical depression formed southeast of Iwo Jima on October 4.
 Moving northwest, it steadily intensified, becoming Tropical Storm Halong on October 5, and a typhoon two days later.
 That day, it rapidly intensified to the equivalent of a Category 4 on the Saffir-Simpson scale as it developed a clear eye.
 Halong tracked northeastward on October 8, and began weakening the next day due to wind shear and dry air.
 JTWC issued its final advisory on October 10 as Halong transitioned into an extratropical system.
 JMA continued monitoring it until declaring it extratropical at 22:10 JST (13:10 UTC).

 Halong generated strong waves that left one person dead in Japan.
 In Hachijojima, wind speeds were measured at 107 kn and record rainfall amounts of 349 mm were observed.
 Over 2,700 customers lost water on the island and another 2,200 customers lost power.
 Several roads were left impassible on these islands due to flooding and downed trees.
 In Western Alaska, flood and high wind watches were issued as the extratropical remnants of Halong approached, bringing hurricane-force winds to the Bering Sea.
 The storm caused widespread damage in the Yukon-Kuskokwim Delta, where winds reached 107 mph in the Kusilvak Mountains.
 Record flooding hit Kipnuk and Kwigillingok, where homes were swept away and several residents went missing.
 One fatality was confirmed in Kwigillingok, with two others missing.
+The storm caused an estimated US$125 million in damages to Alaska.